Operation Toan Thang II: September

 On 19 September at 13:20, a company from the 3rd Brigade, 101st Airborne Division, engaged an enemy force 3 mi northeast of Trảng Bàng, the enemy withdrew at 17:50, leaving 17 dead; U.S. losses were two killed.
 At 15:25, a company from the 3rd Brigade, 25th Infantry Division operating 17 mi northeast of Tây Ninh was attacked by an enemy force.
 The enemy withdrew at 20:10, leaving 15 dead; U.S. losses were three killed.
 On 20 September at 01:00, a company from the 2nd Brigade, 25th Infantry Division, in a night-defensive position 4 mi west of Dầu Tiếng was attacked, the unit returned fire and were supported by artillery, airstrikes and an AC-47.
 The enemy withdrew at 03:00, leaving 37 dead and one captured as well as 14 individual and three crew-served weapons, 30 RPG grenades and 6,500 rounds of small arms ammunition.
 At 10:45, a company from the 1st Brigade, 25th Infantry Division engaged an enemy platoon 7 mi southeast of Tây Ninh killing 19 and capturing two.

 On 22 September at 03:40 a unit of the cavalry squadron of the 25th Infantry Division in a night-defensive position 2 mi northwest of Củ Chi was attacked.
 The unit returned fire supported by artillery, helicopter gunships and an AC-47, the enemy withdrew at 04:30, leaving 19 dead; U.S. losses were two killed.
 On 24 September at 02:20 ten rockets hit the Nhà Bè tank farm causing minimal damage.
 Artillery and helicopter gunship fire was directed onto the firing location with unknown results.
 At 11:15, a unit of the 1st Brigade, 9th Infantry Division air-assaulted into an area 9 mi northeast of Tân An and engaged an enemy company.
 The unit was reinforced by another brigade unit and supported by artillery, helicopter gunship and airstrikes.
 The battle continued until the next morning when the enemy withdrew, leaving 39 dead and two captured, and nine individual and one crew-served weapon; U.S. losses were one killed.

 On 25 September at 11:45 a unit of the 11th ACR, a reconnaissance unit of the 1st Brigade, 1st Infantry Division, and a unit of the ARVN 8th Regiment, 5th Division, found 95 bunkers 13 mi east of Bến Cát containing a weapons cache.
 At 14:00, a unit of the 199th LIB and RF forces patrolling 8 mi north-northeast of Tân An found a weapons cache containing 21 107 mm rockets.
-USAF F-100s from the 35th Tactical Fighter Wing attacked a base camp 20 mi southeast of Biên Hòa destroying ten structures.
+USAF F-100s from the 35th Tactical Fighter Wing attacked an base camp 20 mi southeast of Biên Hòa destroying ten structures.
 On 26 September, a patrol from the 1st Brigade, 25th Infantry Division ambushed an enemy force 1 mi southwest of Củ Chi killing ten.